jorishr/notes-on-backend/express/routing.md

 	console.log(req.params);
 })
 ```
-THe `:page` paramater can be anything, it is a route that now exists which may lead to `/shop`, `/forum` or whatever.
+THe `:page` parameter can be anything, it is a route that now exists which may lead to `/shop`, `/forum` or whatever.

 If you type in the browser `/shop`, the Node console will log the request parameter as an object: `{ page: "shop"}`.